Back to top

 • Valley Water developed a draft target list of EDRR species in 2019 and will continue to refine it during the EDRR manual development process.

 • Valley Water hired a consultant in 2022 to assist in the development of the EDRR Program, as part of a comprehensive Integrated Invasive Plant Management Program.
-Program manual development, including the EDRR component, has begun, and the CEQA process will be initiated in FY24.
-The EDRR program manual is expected to be completed on the same timeline as the IIPMP manual, currently planned for development in FY24 and FY25.
+Program manual development, including the EDRR component, has begun, and the CEQA process will be initiated in FY25.
+The EDRR program manual is expected to be completed on the same timeline as the IIPMP manual, currently planned for development in FY25.

 KPI #3: (Early Detection and Rapid Response Implementation)